developer-zebra/developer-zebra-site/src/enterprise-keyboard/1-0/guide/setup/index.md

 <br>

-Manual uninstallation of Enterprise Keyboard is complete.
+Manual deactivation of Enterprise Keyboard is complete.

-### Automated Uninstallation
+### Automated Deactivation
-Enterprise Keyboard can be uninstalled from multiple managed devices using an organization's own MDM server in the same way as other Android apps.
+Enterprise Keyboard can be deactivated from multiple managed devices using an organization's own MDM server in the same way as other Android apps.
 Alternatively, remote unstallation can be accomplished through Zebra's [EMDK](/emdk-for-android/4-0/guide/about) or [StageNow](/stagenow/2-2/about/) tools using the [App Manager](/mx/#app-manager) service.